aosingh/sqlite_rx/docs/backup.md

 nav_order: 5
 ---

 Database backup can be scheduled to run regularly during Server startup.
-Under the hood, this uses SQLite's Online [Backup](https://docs.python.org/3/library/sqlite3.html#sqlite3.Connection.backup) API.
-The Backup function runs as a daemon thread and it makes backup even while the database is being accessed by other clients.
+Under the hood, this uses SQLite's online [backup](https://docs.python.org/3/library/sqlite3.html#sqlite3.Connection.backup) API.
+The Backup function runs as a daemon thread and makes backup even while the database is being accessed by other clients.

 You can specify `backup_interval` (time in seconds) to control how frequently backup should be performed.